The Private Suite at LAX has made headlines for months now, and it seems that the hype is only getting stronger and stronger.

 It’s important to note that my experience was as a non-member.
 Members enjoy a completely personalized, customized experience that includes haircuts, showers, manicures, and basically anything you want.

-The Private Suite is opening another location at New York City’s JFK Airport and closing the Westfield Century City location shortly, so be aware of that.
+The Private Suite is opening another location at New York City’s John F. Kennedy Airport (JFK) and closing the Westfield Century City location shortly, so be aware of that.

 All in all, it was a fantastic, unique experience that I would certainly do all over again if I could!